antonyrichard29/AI-Assistant/README.md

 ```
 Ngrok will generate a public URL like: https://your-ngrok-url.ngrok.io

+## **AI Models**
+You can download and use any AI model in the AI Assistant app, as long as it's compatible with Ollama.

+## **AI Models and System Specifications**

+### **Model Parameters and System Requirements**

+AI models run based on the parameters you choose and the system specifications of your machine.
+It is important to understand the system requirements for running these models effectively.
+Below are some key points to consider:

+### **Model Parameters**
+- **Model Size**: Some AI models may require more resources depending on their size.
+Larger models generally demand more RAM and processing power.
+- **Model Version**: Ensure that you are using the correct version of the model, as certain versions may have different performance requirements.

+For example:
+   - `deepseek-r1:1.5b` might have different resource usage compared to `gemma2:2b`.
+Larger models typically consume more memory and computational power.

+### **System Specifications**
+AI models require different system specifications to run efficiently.
+Ensure your machine meets the following requirements based on the model's needs:

+- **Processor (CPU)**: A multi-core processor (Intel i7 or higher recommended) is usually required for better performance.
+- **RAM**: Larger models may require more RAM.
+For example, `mistral` may require 16GB of RAM or more, while smaller models may work fine with 8GB.
+- **GPU** (Optional but recommended): Some models can be run more efficiently with a GPU, especially when dealing with more complex tasks.
+If your system supports CUDA or OpenCL, consider using a GPU for improved performance.
+- **Disk Space**: Ensure your machine has sufficient disk space to download and store the model files.
+Models can take several GBs, especially those with higher parameters.

+### **Running Models Based on System Specifications**
+When you choose a model, ensure that the system you're using has enough resources to support the model's demands.
+Larger models (e.g., `phi3.5`, `mistral`) may not run efficiently on lower-specification systems.
+If you experience performance issues, consider using smaller models or upgrading your system's resources.

+### **Model Performance and Customization**
+- **Performance Tuning**: You can adjust the model's performance by tweaking certain parameters based on your system’s specifications.
+Some models may allow you to adjust batch size or other configurations for optimal performance.
+- **Load Balancing**: If your system supports multiple cores or GPUs, consider distributing the load across resources to improve speed and efficiency.

+### **Best Practices**
+- Always check the system requirements of the model you plan to use before running it.
+- Use models that match your system's specifications for optimal performance.
+- Monitor your system’s resource usage (CPU, RAM, GPU) when running models to prevent system overload.

+By following these guidelines, you can ensure smooth operation when using AI models in your application.

+### **Customizing AI Models in the App**
+Once you have chosen and downloaded a model, you can update the app to use it as described in the [Customizing AI Models in the App](#customizing-ai-models-in-the-app) section.

 ### **Contributing**
 If you would like to contribute to this project, please fork the repository, create a new branch, make your changes, and submit a pull request.